DurableSteer/Tiles/README.md

 - SimpleFTPServer by xreef(Renzo Mischianti) (https://github.com/xreef/SimpleFTPServer)
 - TFT_eSPI by Bodmer (https://github.com/Bodmer/TFT_eSPI)

-These libraries can be simply installed from the library manager in the arduino ide.
+These libraries can be simply installed from the library manager in the Arduino IDE.

 ## **How to Install**
 ### "Installing" the scripts
 Currently the scripts are only tested and developed under Windows 10.
-1. Install python and pip (i used python3) from https://www.python.org/downloads/ .
+1. Install python and pip (I used python3) from https://www.python.org/downloads/ .
    (Make sure that you check the "`Add python.exe to PATH`" option on the first page of the installation.)
 3. Install the following dependencies in the terminal via pip:
    - PyQt6 via `pip install PyQt6`